fleetdm/fleet/handbook/business-operations/README.md

 Equity grants for new hires are queued up as part of the [hiring process](https://fleetdm.com/handbook/business-operations#hiring), then grants and consents are [batched and processed quarterly](https://github.com/fleetdm/confidential/issues/new/choose).

 Doing an equity grant involves:
-1. executing a board consent
+- Executing a board consent
-2. the recipient and CEO signing paperwork about the stock options
+- The recipient and CEO signing paperwork about the stock options
-3. updating the number of shares for the recipient in the equity plan
+- Updating the number of shares for the recipient in the equity plan
-4. updating Carta to reflect the grant
+- Updating Carta to reflect the grant

 For the status of stock option grants, exercises, and all other _common stock_ including advisor, founder, and team member equity ownership, see [Fleet's equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0).
 For information about investor ownership, see [Carta](https://app.carta.com/corporations/1234715/summary/).